• Products

 • None

-Select the global template types you want to migrate
+Select the global template to migrate

 2. When you’re ready, select Add to migration.